de-DEen-US

 Computer selection for user profile remote migration.

-Select the specific computer objects from the source domain that are to be remotely migrated to the target domain.
+Select the computer objects in the source domain that you want to remotely migrate to the target domain.

 Job Settings